hyunhan3008/Deep-Reinforcement-Learning/Readme.txt

+# Reinforcement-Learning-Journal-Paper-Python
+A journal paper discussing the advantages between Q and SARSA learning when performed on a chess game scenario.

 Another gamma and beta tested are commented out.
 You can change the value In line 115, you can cahnge rmsprop to True to use it.
 The dfeault is false The default is Q-Learning algorihtm